deep1792/red-team-cheat-sheets/README.md

 ## Support This Project via UPI 🇮🇳

-If you find **Kubepwn** useful and want to support its development, you can send a payment via UPI:
+If you find **Repo** useful and want to support its development, you can send a payment via UPI:

 **UPI ID:** "alivejatt@oksbi"